Type 1 Diabetes and Your Child: Meals and Snacks

 What is a meal plan?

 A dietitian will help you make a meal plan.
 A meal plan helps you decide what kinds of foods your child can eat for meals and snacks.
-It also tells you how much food (how many servings) your child can eat.
+It also tells you how much food (how many servings) your child can eat and when to eat.
+A good meal plan will consider your goals, tastes, and lifestyle, as well as any medicines your child is taking.
 Following the meal plan is important.
 It helps manage your child’s blood sugar.
-Try to stick to the same schedules for meals and snacks.
-Then you can best control your child’s blood sugar level.
+Try to stick to the same schedule for meals and snacks.
+That's how you can best control your child’s blood sugar level.
 Of course, this won't always be possible.
-So the meal plan should be flexible.
+So, the meal plan should be flexible.
 You should be able to make adjustments.
 The meal plan will also need to be changed as your child grows.

 Understanding carbohydrates